If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 - Heat the oil in a skillet on medium-high heat until it’s shimmering and almost smoking.
 Watch it carefully or you'll have a fire!

-- Add the potato slices and pan fry potatoes until they start to get golden on the bottom.
+- Add the potato slices and pan fry until they start to get golden on the bottom.
 Cover the pan and reduce heat to medium.
 Allow to steam for about 2 to 3 minutes.

 - Remove cover and turn the heat back up to medium high.
 Flip the potatoes.
 Fry for a minute or two, or until the bottom layer begins to get golden.

 - Dump the pan into a colander over the sink to remove excess oil and moisture.
 Blot with a paper towel and return them to the pan on medium heat.
-Return to the pan.

 - Add sweet yellow onion and peppers plus any seasonings you’d like.
 Fry, stirring occasionally, until tender and done.
 Do not cover at this stage of frying because they will get soggy!